pstlab/sir_telepresence/cloud/README.md

 <house-id>/<device-id>/planner/in/plan
 ```

-The **cant-start-yet** commands, aiming at delaying the starting time of some commands, contain an array of the ids which can't start yet, are written on the following topic:
+The **dont-start-yet** commands, aiming at delaying the starting time of some commands, contain an array of the ids which can't start yet, are written on the following topic:

 ```
-<house-id>/<device-id>/planner/in/cant-start-yet
+<house-id>/<device-id>/planner/in/dont-start-yet
 ```

-The **cant-finish-yet** commands, aiming at delaying the finishing time of some commands, contain an array of the ids which can't finish yet, are written on the following topic:
+The **dont-end-yet** commands, aiming at delaying the finishing time of some commands, contain an array of the ids which can't finish yet, are written on the following topic:

 ```
-<house-id>/<device-id>/planner/in/cant-finish-yet
+<house-id>/<device-id>/planner/in/dont-end-yet
 ```

 The **failure** commands, aiming at notifying the planner that the execution of some commands lead to some kind of failure (hence, the planner should produce an alternative plan), contain an array of the ids lead to the failure, are written on the following topic: